Princely County of Gorizia and Gradisca: Geography

 The province stretched along the Soča/Isonzo River, from its source at Mt.
 Jalovec in the Julian Alps down to the Gulf of Trieste near Monfalcone.
 In the northwest, the Predil Pass led to the Duchy of Carinthia, in the northeast Mts.
 Mangart, Razor and Triglav marked the border with the Duchy of Carniola (Upper Carniola).

 In the west, Mts.
-Kanin and Matajur stood on the border with the Friulian region, which until the 1797 Treaty of Campo Formio was part of the Republic of Venice, from 1815 onwards belonged to the Austrian Kingdom of Lombardy–Venetia and finally to the re-established Kingdom of Italy from 1866.
+Kanin and Matajur stood on the border with the Friulian region, which until the 1797 Treaty of Campo Formio was part of the Republic of Venice, from 1815 onwards belonged to the Austrian Kingdom of Lombardy–Venetia and finally to the newly established Kingdom of Italy from 1866.
 In the south the province bordered on the territory of the Imperial Free City of Trieste and the Margraviate of Istria.

 History

 Province of the Habsburg Empire

-The medieval County of Görz had been acquired by the Austrian Habsburgs in 1500, when the last Meinhardiner count Leonhard died without heir.
+The medieval estates of the Counts of Görz had been acquired by the Austrian Habsburgs in 1500, when the last Meinhardiner count Leonhard died without heirs.
+In the period shortly after 1500, Gorizia was administered by the stadtholder (captain) Virgil von Graben.
 Habsburg suzerainty was interrupted briefly by the Venetians in 1508/09, before Görz was finally incorporated into the Inner Austrian territories of the Habsburg monarchy.
 In 1647 Emperor Ferdinand III elevated the Görz town of Gradisca to an immediate county for the descendants of privy councillor Prince Hans Ulrich von Eggenberg.
 After the princely House of Eggenberg had become extinct, Gradisca was re-unified with Gorizia in 1754, creating the County of Gorizia and Gradisca (Grafschaft Görz und Gradisca; Contea di Gorizia e Gradisca).

-During the Napoleonic Wars, Gorizia and Gradisca fell under French rule.
-In 1805, all of its territories on the right bank of the Isonzo river (including the town of Gradisca d'Isonzo and the westernmost suburbs of Gorizia) were assigned to the Napoleonic Kingdom of Italy.
-The majority of its territory remained part of the Austrian Empire until 1809, when it was incorporated into the Illyrian Provinces under direct domination of the French Empire.
+During the Napoleonic Wars, the territory of Gorizia and Gradisca became the battleground on several occasions.
+By the Treaty of Pressburg (1805), French dominance was established in the region, resulting in Austrian loss of the most western parts of the County.
+Those territorial issues were resolved by the Treaty of Fontainebleau (October 10, 1807): all Austrian territories on the right (western) bank of the Isonzo river (including the town of Gradisca d'Isonzo and the westernmost suburbs of Gorizia) were assigned to the Napoleonic Kingdom of Italy.

+The remaining territory of the county was left under Austrian rule until 1809, when it was incorporated into the Illyrian Provinces under direct domination of the French Empire.